enasequence/ena-ftp-downloader/README.md

 ## Not including the runtime

 Download the latest release (ena-file-downloader-v1.2.2.jar file) from the Releases section of [the GitHub project](https://github.com/enasequence/ena-ftp-downloader) and save it to a location of your choice.
-The file is an executable jar which contains all dependencies, except fot the Java runtime.
+The file is an executable jar which contains all dependencies, except for the Java runtime.

 ### Dependencies